rmc-law/FakeDiamond/scripts/preprocessing/README.md

 After subject dicom images have been converted to nifti format, run this on cluster:
 ```
 cd /imaging/hauk/rl05/fake_diamond/scripts/preprocessing/mri
-sbatch submit_sbatch.sh
+sbatch 01_recon_all_batch.sh
 ```

-In this setup, the `submit_sbatch.sh` script reads the `subject_ids` from my config script, and for each subject ID, it submits a separate job using sbatch and passes the subject ID and main recon_all script path as export variables.
+In this setup, the `01_recon_all_batch.sh` script reads the `subject_ids` from my config script, and for each subject ID, it submits a separate job using sbatch and passes the subject ID and main recon_all script path as export variables.

-Each individual subject job (`submit_subject_recon_job.sh`) runs the main script for a specific subject using the passed subject ID.
-The %j in the output and error file paths of `submit_subject_recon_job.sh` is replaced with the job ID automatically by sbatch.
+Each individual subject job (`recon_all_job.sh`) runs the main script for a specific subject using the passed subject ID.
+The %j in the output and error file paths of `recon_all_job.sh` is replaced with the job ID automatically by sbatch.

-The `recon_all.sh` script then takes the `subject_id` and runs the `run_recon_all` function for that subject.
+The `recon_all.sh` script then takes the `subject_id` and runs `recon_all` for that subject.

-Note: make sure that these `.sh` scripts are executable: chmod +x submit_sbatch.sh submit_subject_recon_job.sh recon_all.sh
+Note: make sure that these `.sh` scripts are executable: chmod +x 01_recon_all_batch.sh recon_all_job.sh recon_all.sh

 > To check job status: squeue -u <your_username>